Where else can you hire a human resources director

 -Rich Meeusen, president and CEO, Badger Meter

 Thirty-eight water technology companies have headquarters in Wisconsin, and five of the 11 largest water companies in the world have operations here.
 Distributed among these industry pioneers is an active presence in 46 countries worldwide.
-This concentration of water industry leaders has bolstered Wisconsin’s reputation for sustainable leadership and helped make the Wisconsin-based Water Council a global authority on advanced water technology development and deployment.
+This concentration of water industry leaders has bolstered Wisconsin’s reputation for sustainable leadership and helped make The Water Council a global authority on advanced water technology development and deployment.

 Support from the Wisconsin government combined with our state’s industry leaders provide the capability and expertise to address water technology needs.